linode/docs/docs/applications/containers/how-to-monitor-containers-with-the-elastic-stack/index.md

         for i in $(seq 1 10) ; do curl localhost:<port> ; done

-1. At this point a number of logs should be present in Kibana from this container.
-Select "Discover" from the left-hand sidebar in the Kibana web interface, which should link to the following screen.
+1. Now a number of logs are present in Kibana for this container.
+Click **Discover** in the left-hand sidebar in Kibana.
+It displays the following screen.

     ![Kibana 6 Discover](kibana-discover.png "Kibana 6 Discover")

-1. The histogram near the top of the page indicates the total number of container logs over time, while the table below the graph contains the contents of individual log contents.
-Clicking on the arrows to the left of each log's timestamp will display the information for each captured log.
+    - The histogram near the top of the page indicates the total number of container logs over time.
+    - The table below the graph contains the contents of individual log contents.
+    - Clicking on the arrows to the left of each log's timestamp will display the information for each captured log.

 1. Try re-issuing the previous `for ...` command to send another ten `curl` requests to the container and observe how the log histogram changes to reflect the new logs.

-1. Select the "Dashboard" item in the Kibana sidebar, and click on it a second time to enter the dashboard selection screen.
+1. Click **Dashboard** in the left-hand sidebar, then click it a second time to enter the dashboard selection screen.
 Search for "nginx" in the search bar.

     ![Kibana 6 NGINX Dashboards](kibana-nginx-dashboards.png "Kibana 6 NGINX Dashboards")

-1. Click on the "[Filebeat Nginx] Access and error logs" dashboard, which will display a dashboard with a number of visualizations regarding nginx activity.
+1. Click on the **[Filebeat Nginx] Access and error logs** link, which will display a dashboard with a number of visualizations regarding nginx activity.

     ![Kibana 6 NGINX Metricbeat](kibana-nginx-metricbeat.png "Kibana 6 NGINX Metricbeat")